eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	*`eval([varname " = [numeric value]])`* are used to create (a) valid unique variable name(s) from *str*, and define them with numeric value(s) (*[numeric value]*).
+	Any sequence of characters in *str* that is not alphanumeric nor an underscore would be replaced with an underscore.
+	If *str* begins with a digit, the character *'x'* is added to the beginning of *str* as a prefix.
+	Also, the function *`genvarname (str, [exclusions])`* would not generate variable names that begin and end with two consecutive underscores ('__'), nor variable names that match keywords or function names.